v2rayA/v2raya.github.io/content/en/docs/prologue/installation/openwrt.md

 ---
 title: OpenWrt
 description: Install V2Ray core and v2rayA
-lead: The function of v2rayA depends on V2Ray core, so it needs to be installed.
+lead: The function of v2rayA depends on V2Ray core, so it needs to be installed firstly.
 date: '2020-11-16 13:59:39 +0100'
 lastmod: '2020-11-16 13:59:39 +0100'
 draft: 'false'